-This is in addition to ongoing concerns about economic, racial, and gender bias, and the financial and mental burden the testing process can present, in this year or any year.
+There are ongoing concerns about economic, racial, and gender bias, and the financial and mental burden the testing process can present.
 Our admissions process is centered around developing a holistic understanding of who each individual is as a person and as a learner.
-While a standardized test result can sometimes offer insights into an applicant's file, we feel strongly that this is not a good enough reason to ask students to potentially risk the health and safety of their family or themselves simply to add one small data point that will not be weighed heavily in the final analysis.
+While a standardized test result can sometimes offer insights into an applicant's file, we feel strongly that this is not a good enough reason to ask students to take on this burden simply to add one small data point that will not be weighed heavily in the final analysis.

 At the heart of the JCHS admissions process is really one essential idea: we want to get to know who you are as a unique individual and a whole person

 .
-We would like to see the work of which each student is proudest: your writing, your coding work, your compositions, your writing.
-For that reason, we will ask students to please submit a portfolio of work with their application.
+We are pleased to allow families the option to submit the work of which each student is proudest: writing, coding work, compositions.
 In 2018, when the University of Chicago became the first top ten research university to drop the SAT and ACT requirement, Dean of Admission James Nondorf noted, “We want students to understand the application does not define you -- you define the application."
-JCHS agrees.
+JCHS continues to agree.

 Our school is proud to be a leader in this important decision.
 We look forward to getting to know you better throughout this Admissions season.
 If you have any questions about the test-free program, please contact Director of Admissions Leslie Ticktin.